tcsung/Sentrifugo_report/README.md

 ## How to
 Provide information for below variables in the script :
-- $password for your database password
+- $password for your Sentrifugo database password
-- $database for your database name
+- $database for your Sentrifugo database name
 - $sender for your sender email address

 Just execute the script to generate the report which will send email to all team managers.